Will Benson Player Props: Reds vs. Padres

 Will Benson At The Plate

-- Benson has two doubles, three triples, three home runs and 15 walks while hitting .278.
+- Benson is hitting .280 with two doubles, three triples, three home runs and 15 walks.

-- In three games this season, he has hit a home run (9.1%, and 2.9% of his trips to the dish).
+- He has gone deep in 8.8% of his games this season, and 2.8% of his trips to the plate.

-- In five games this season (15.2%), Benson has picked up an RBI, including two games with multiple runs batted in.
+- Benson has driven in a run in five games this season (14.7%), including two games with multiple runs batted in.

-- In 12 of 33 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.